 ... instead of cow, pig or chicken.

-This euphemism for animal husbandry also gives the impression that human use is part of the nature of animals.
-This creates a differentiation between wild/domestic animals (which must be protected) and farm animals (which may be killed) - even though there is no moral difference.
+This euphemism of animal husbandry also gives the impression that human benefit is part of the essence of animals.
+In this way, a differentiation is created between wild animals/pets (which must be protected) and farm animals (which may be killed) - although morally there is no difference.

 Good to know: Such a judgmental distinction between different breeds of animals is called a Speciesism.
-Ultimately, it is also based on the benefits of the individual for people.
+It is ultimately also based on the benefit of the individual to the individual.

 39. eggs